Join me CreateTV George Hirsch Lifestyle Sat March 9th 7AM/7PM + Sun 10th 12PM est

 One of the most prized and tastiest types of fish in Ireland is salmon.
 Although, domestically in the US it is spotty at-best to find, some markets in the US do import fresh organically farm raised Irish Salmon.
 Although it would be a better experience flying over to the Emerald Isle yourself and go angling to catch your own—which I do suggest.
 Stateside you can fire-up locally available salmon with a wee bit of Irish flavor and you will be delighted.

-Use a simple marinade and baste of honey + Irish whiskey for the salmon, based on ingredients that the Irish produce very well.
+Use a simple marinade and baste with honey + Irish whiskey for the salmon; a highlight of ingredients that the Irish produce very well.
 The honey and whiskey combined with a little lemon juice makes a complementary flavor enhancer.

 2 Tablespoons olive oil